Seema-97/Product-filtering/README.md

-# This project is made on React for sorting the products
+# Sort the fetched data from API

 ## Libraries used
 -React